 - Security: Outside of user behaviors, a decentralized system on a blockchain ledger is inherently secure with advanced encryption and cryptography.
 Furthermore, while the user’s wallet is a repository for their credentials, there isn’t a way to target a single wallet to expose login data.
 There isn’t a necessary connection between a user, their wallet, and any given node on a blockchain network.

-Examples of Organizations Using or Building Decentralized Identity Technology
+Examples of Decentralized Identity Technology

 Many organizations are taking advantage of the potential for decentralized ID to manage more secure and more flexible authentication management (IM) solutions.